 Having your own external battery that can power your phone multiple times over is a more economical solution in the long run.

 (That being said, I carry Fuel Rods to theme parks because I’m grandfathered into a plan that doesn’t require me to pay for swaps.
 They are more lightweight than my external battery.)

-When Extra Magic Hour is available, I am a huge fan of staying in one of the three Disneyland Resort hotels.
-This is when you get early admission to the parks — which park it alternates by the day so you could visit one on the day of check-in and the other on the day of check-out.
+This is when you get 30 minutes early admission to the Disney parks — which park alternates by the day so that you could visit one on the day of check-in and the other on the day of check-out.